A Phoenikerx’s Guide to Cuba

 • If you’re vegetarian, take plenty of dried fruits and nuts.

-• You’ll be exposed to the sun most of the time and you don’t want to ruin your vacation by having sun burn blisters.
-Take plenty of sunscreen and protect yourself by wearing it every day even if you’re not going to the beach.
+• You’ll be exposed to the sun most of the time, and you don’t want to ruin your vacation with sunburn blisters.
+Take plenty of sunscreen and protect yourself by wearing it every day, even if you’re not going to the beach.

-• You will cut yourself, you will get a blister.
-Something will happen, just like it will anywhere else and you want to make sure you can take care of yourself.
+• You will cut yourself or get a blister.
+Something will happen, just like it will anywhere else, and you want to make sure you can take care of yourself.

 • Take condoms because pharmacies are not ubiquitous.
 You don’t want the calentura to catch you off guard.